Samuels Family Latino and African American High School Internship Program (LA-HIP)

 - Unofficial or Official High School Transcript

 A panel of science and education experts select participants based on their academic strength, extracurricular activities in STEM, quality of essay writing, and the recommendations submitted by a teacher or academic counselor.
-Finalists will be announced by the end of March of 2021.
+Students may apply to other summer programs, but if admitted into LA-HIP, students are expected to decline all other summer program offers.
+LA-HIP is a time intensive program, that requires students to attend all required program elements.
+Finalists will be announced by the end of March of 2023.

 Late or incomplete applications will not be considered.
 For questions please contact Keara Reilly at email@example.com.